algorandfoundation/specs/dev/ledger.md

 number in the transaction.
 In particular, the signed weight of a state proof must be:

-- Equal to the full weight of all participants, `TotalWeight`, if the first valid round number on the transaction is no greater than the proof's `sprnd` plus $\delta_{SP}/2$.
+- Equal to the total online stake, `TotalWeight`, if the first valid round number on the transaction is no greater than the proof's `sprnd` plus $\delta_{SP}/2$.
 - At least $ProvenWeight + (TotalWeight - ProvenWeight) * Offset / (\delta_{SP} / 2)$,